Article written by Elisa - Travel Writer & Local in France

 Brocéliande forest is one of the best places to visit in Brittany, France, very easy to visit on a day trip from Rennes.
 For those without a car, we recommend taking a day tour.

 Saint-Malo is one of the most beautiful cities in Brittany, with an interesting past of sailors, sea explorers, and corsairs.
 It is an old port city, one of the main Breton ports, with high granite ramparts which dominate the English Chanel.

-Take a tour of the ramparts to admire the view of the outer harbor, Dinard, the entrance to the Rance River and the beautiful beaches of the Mole and Bon Secours and then on the islands of Grand Bé and Petit Bé.
+Take a tour of the ramparts to admire the view of the outer harbor, Dinard, the entrance to the Rance River, and the beautiful Brittany beaches of the Mole and Bon Secours.
+From here, you can also see the islands of Grand Bé and Petit Bé.
 Then walk downtown to pay a visit to its Romanesque-Gothic cathedral and perhaps stop for a crêpe and a bowl of cider.

-If the tide is low, walk to Chateaubriand’s tomb.
-Originally from Saint-Malo, the famous inventor of Romanticism, François René de Chateaubriand, is buried on the uninhabited island of Grand Bé which, at low tide, becomes a peninsula.
+If the tide is low, walk to Chateaubriand’s tomb on Grand Bé island.
+Originally from Saint-Malo, the famous inventor of Romanticism, François René de Chateaubriand, is buried on this uninhabited island which, at low tide, becomes a peninsula.

 Sail the Brest – Nantes Canal